odoo/documentation/content/applications/productivity/iot/config/windows_iot.rst

 Making an exception on Windows Defender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's possible to allow other devices to access the Windows virtual :abbr:`IoT (Internet of Things)`
+It is possible to allow other devices to access the Windows virtual :abbr:`IoT (Internet of Things)`
 box while keeping the firewall on.
 This is done by creating a rule on *Windows Defender* and
 allowing communication through port `8069`.
 The following process describes the steps to take in
 order to make this exception.